Kautenja/gym-super-mario-bros/.github/PULL_REQUEST_TEMPLATE.md

 ### Type of change

-Please delete options that are not relevant.
+Please select all relevant options:

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)